PovertyAction/guides/CleaningGuide/02 Variable Management/03 "Specify" Variables.md

         -Extended missing values were used if these should have been an extended missing value captured by the survey.

-    These values were saved in a file in the Project Folder at ../08_Analysis&Results/01_Cleaning/05_Temp/q_oth_mapped.xlsx
+    These values were saved in a file in the Project Folder at:
+      ../08_Analysis&Results/01_Cleaning/05_Temp/q_oth_mapped.xlsx
     They will then be merged in and replaced to the individual variables.
   */
   *Load in data and save a tempfile